094459/newsletter-oss-projects/README.md

 [ebsight](https://aws-oss.beachgeek.co.uk/490) is a Python-based analysis tool developed by Stephen Jones in response to AWS's new EBS snapshot size reporting feature.
 This tool leverages the newly introduced FullSnapshotSizeInBytes field to provide comprehensive insights into EBS volume usage, performance metrics, and cost optimisation opportunities.
 After you have checked the repo out and gone through the README, why not read the supporting blog post, [Unleash the Power of EBSight for Optimal AWS Storage Management](https://aws-oss.beachgeek.co.uk/491) (#207)

+**eks-auto-mode-ebs-migration-tool**

+[eks-auto-mode-ebs-migration-tool](https://aws-oss.beachgeek.co.uk/4d9) is a tool you can use to migrate a Persistent Volume Claim from a standard EBS CSI StorageClass (ebs.csi.aws.com) to the Amazon EKS Auto EBS CSI StorageClass (ebs.csi.eks.amazonaws.com) or vice-versa.
+Check out the README for some important details about using this tool.(#210)

 **fsx-to-s3-int**